 Management: With a full overview of all the positions, the Bank went into ordinary management and relevant actions were taken for each asset.
-The aim is to secure maximum recovery with pro-active management..
-Further objectives for each exposure are set and, when appropriate, external advisors and consultants hired to ensure top class expertise.
+The aim is to secure maximum recovery with pro-active management.
+Further objectives for each exposure above ISK 1bn were set and, when appropriate, external advisors and consultants hired to ensure top class expertise.

-Exit strategy: When previous steps are completed a solid foundation has been set up for the development of a medium to long term strategy for each position with the aim of ensuring realization of its maximum value.
+Exit strategy: When previous steps were completed a solid foundation had been set up for the development of a medium to long term strategy for each position with the aim of ensuring realization of its maximum value.